CGamesPlay/dfm/README.md

 **Features:**

-- No dependency on git. dfm works fine with git or any other RCS.
+- No dependency on git. dfm works fine with git, Dropbox, or any other file syncing tool.
 - No configuration files.
 Add files to be tracked just by placing them in the directory.
 - No runtime dependencies. dfm can be run directly from the single binary file on a brand new machine.
 - Overlay multiple repositories on top of each other.